 Get a month-by-month description of the weather in the Maldives.

 Watch: Diving in the Maldives South Ari Atoll

 The Best Atolls In Maldives For Scuba Diving

-Our dive centers are located in some of the best Atolls in the Maldives for scuba diving.
+We have dive centers located in some of the best atolls in the Maldives for scuba diving.
 Grab your gear and go on a fantastic adventure through one of these spectacular Atolls!

 South Ari Atoll

 Most pinnacles and channels in Ari Atoll are unprotected against the tidal currents.
 This creates ideal conditions for drift diving and pelagic encounters with manta rays and whale sharks, to name a few.